wawafish320/PythonProject/docs/CONFIG_WORKFLOW.md

 ## Training Config Workflow

-This repository now treats `train/configuration/` as the single source of truth for config generation, metric-driven tuning, and Bayesian search.
+This repository now treats `train/configuration/` as the single source of truth for config generation and metric-driven tuning.
 The CLI `python -m train.train_configurator` wires these building blocks together.

 ```